-The AUA adheres to strict confidentiality when considering requests for coding guidance and help or advice with the submission of a CCA.
-CRC members are required to disclose any conflicts of interest.
-If a conflict exists, that member will be recused from discussing or voting on that issue.
+The AUA adheres to strict confidentiality when considering requests for coding guidance, and CRC members are required to disclose any conflicts of interest.
+If a conflict is disclosed, members are recused from any discussion or voting on the issue surrounding the disclosure.

-Steps to request coding guidance from the AUA CRC:
+Here are the steps to request coding guidance from the Coding and Reimbursement Committee:

-- If an existing Category I or Category III CPT code is available, the requestor will be notified of the appropriate CPT code to report, and the CRC will provide details for appropriate use of the code (such as limitations, modifiers needed if necessary, exclusions, bundling, etc.).
+- Step 3 – If an existing Category I or Category III CPT code is available, the requestor will be notified via email of the appropriate CPT code.
 No further action is required.
-If there is not an existing Category I or Category III CPT code available, the requestor will be notified as such.

-- If a new or revised CPT Category I or Category III CPT code is needed, the requestor may ask for an informal meeting with CRC leadership to discuss additional steps in the CPT approval process.
-If the new or revised CPT code includes a device that requires FDA approval, the meeting should take place if FDA approval has already been granted or if FDA approval is pending within six months.
+- Step 4 – If a new or revised CPT Category I or Category III CPT code is required and FDA approval is pending within six months, the requestor may ask for an informal meeting with CRC leadership to discuss additional steps in the CPT approval process.
 This meeting does not establish final decisions on coding guidance but provides information on the process of the AMA CPT Editorial Panel.

-- If FDA approval has been granted or is imminent, the requestor may be invited to the next face-to-face meeting of the CRC (typically held in spring and fall) to present information including FDA approval, marketing materials, data, and literature, and to describe why a CPT code is needed and how they believe that their device meets the CPT Editorial Panel criteria.
-Once the presentation has been concluded, the CRC will discuss and vote on (1) whether the criteria published by the American Medical Association CPT Editorial Panel for Category I or Category III CPT codes in place at the time of industry presentation have been met and/or (2) what feedback should be provided to the requestor concerning criteria that have not been satisfied in the CRC’s judgment.
-AUA staff will then notify the requestor of the CRC’s determination typically within two weeks of the CRC meeting.
-If additional information is necessary from the requestor, additional discussion will be tabled until the next meeting of the CRC.
+- Step 5 – If FDA approval has been granted or is imminent, the requestor may be invited to the next face-to-face meeting of the CRC (July or November) to present their information, including FDA approval, marketing materials, and literature to the entire CRC membership.
+Once the presentation has been concluded, the CRC will discuss and vote on whether the criteria have been met.
+AUA Staff will then notify the requestor within two weeks of the CRC meeting of the CRC's determination.

-- If the CRC deems that the requestor has met all required criteria published by the AMA CPT Editorial Panel, the AUA CRC Chair, CPT Advisor and AUA staff can assist the requestor in completing the Coding Change Application (CCA) required by the AMA.
+- Step 6 – If the CRC deems that the requestor has met all necessary criteria established through the AMA CPT Editorial Panel, the AUA can work with the requestor to complete the Coding Change Application (CCA) required by the AMA.